BUS313 Strategic Performance Management

 - Be able to communicate with specialists and non-specialists on key topics in the subject

-Students are encouraged to review the course literature prior to lectures so that it can be discussed and used in classroom exercises.
+Students are encouraged to review the course literature and video clips prior to lectures so that it can be discussed and used in classroom exercises.
 In addition, students apply theory to cases and exercises during lecture hours and in compulsory assignments.
+In addition, we plan to reflect, discuss and analyze, practice the use of methods, create, present and justify suggestions in team work and in solving of tasks.

 Selected articles and chapters from books within the subject.
 Information about the syllabus is posted on Canvas before the course begins.
 Lecture notes are also syllabus